 Economic Benefits and Population Growth

 The fact is that many of the scenes evoked by those literary accounts of the advent of air conditioning whimsically detail the myriad ways in which a much smaller population dealt with heat waves and other extreme summer weather, not just how they recreated.
-The advent of accessible air conditioning did change many aspects of modern life and design, including architecture, but to this innovation made life in the difficult climates within southern and southwestern the United States easier, so it seems a bit odd, looking back, to see literary giants like Arthur Miller pining away for an age where the summer heat limited opportunities for many people because of the extra effort needed to keep people healthy and productive in extremely hot environments.
+The advent of accessible ac service did change many aspects of modern life and design, including architecture, but to this innovation made life in the difficult climates within southern and southwestern the United States easier, so it seems a bit odd, looking back, to see literary giants like Arthur Miller pining away for an age where the summer heat limited opportunities for many people because of the extra effort needed to keep people healthy and productive in extremely hot environments.

 For decades, emigration from the south was fueled by a combination of economic and environmental factors, and the two are inextricably linked.
 In extreme environments, it is more difficult to control manufacturing processes and to maintain a workforce used to fairly long hours, because effective management of that workforce requires a careful balancing of demands on the worker and provisions for the worker’s needs.
 With the advent of air conditioning, temperatures that would have previously challenged businesses and complicated operations became manageable, and areas of the country that previously saw little economic growth were able to boom.
+If you are in Parsippany looking for heating services, visit All Year Plumbing Heating and Air Conditioning.

 It is important to note that air conditioning is not a one-sided benefit.
 There are some health concerns, such as the respiratory effects that transition between hot and cold environments can cause for at-risk individuals.
 At the same time, though, the general benefit of lowered cardiovascular labor and greatly reduced risk of dehydration through fluid loss have brought benefits to millions of people.
 During heat waves, like the one that hit Europe in 2003, the discrepancy in deaths between countries with high rates of air conditioning use and those with lower rates is striking, and ranges (depending on other factors) between five- and nearly one-hundred fold.